 - Belief that they have the right technology and equipment.

-This list might sound easy enough to meet, but does your IT organization understand how well it’s meeting these productivity-related factors for employees?
+This list might sound easy enough to meet, but does your IT organization understand how well it’s meeting these employee-productivity-related factors for employees?

 4 tips for driving productivity-improving decisions with employee data

 Instead of writing off feedback from end-users as “complaining,” we can learn from what they are telling us if we start listening as well as looking at data.
 This experience-based insight will allow your IT organization to focus its improvement efforts on “what matters most.”
 First, for employee productivity.
 Second, as a result, for business operations and outcomes.Does your organization want to leverage experience data to improve IT service delivery & support in pursuit of better business operations & outcomes?
 Then this article by @SamiKallioHki is for you. #EX #ITSM Click To Tweet

 If your organization is wanting to leverage experience data to improve IT service delivery and support in pursuit of better business operations and outcomes, then the first steps in collecting and analyzing the data are important.
 These include: